How to Protect Your Small Business from Sneaky, Sophisticated Cyber ScamsAuthored by: Jim Stewart, Founder DocuSend, powered by MTI.

 A 2017 report from the FBI found that U.S. businesses lost $500 million in the previous year from phishing scams, and the amount they were losing each year was growing.

 Many hackers today are significantly more sophisticated in their approach.
-You, or an employee in your company, might get a very legitimate looking email from another company, or even talk to a so-called representative over the phone, only to find out too late that you have been duped into sending payment or revealing sensitive information.
+You, or an employee in your company, might get an email that looks perfectly legitimate, as though it comes from another company, or even talk to a so-called representative over the phone, only to find out too late that you have been duped into sending payment or revealing sensitive information.

 A good defense starts with an awareness of your opponent’s best moves and strategies.
 By educating yourself and your organization’s employees about these common hacker schemes, you’ll be well on your way to security and peace of mind.

-This is an older hacking tactic that dates back to the 90s.
-A hacker “lures” someone in through a website, app or email to click a link that will in turn compromise their personal or company data.
+This hacking tactic dates back to the 1990s and has been refined many times since.
+A hacker lures someone in through a website, app or email to click on a link that will in turn compromise their personal or company data.

 But many hackers’ phishing techniques have become very clever.
 You might receive an email from a company you trust asking you to provide sensitive data, only to later realize that the message was from a skilled copycat.
 For example, your accounting software could be vulnerable (see more: Cyber scams target small businesses through their accounting software).